nrubin29/simplescrobble/README.md

 ## Features

-* Track, artist, and album search
+* Track, artist, album, and playlist search
 * Search using the Last.fm or Spotify database
 * Custom datetime for scrobbles
-* Scrobble entire albums
+* Scrobble entire albums and playlists
-* 100% free, ad-free, and open-source, forever.
+* 100% free, ad-free, and open-source, forever

 ## Running simplescrobble